Ripper53/RustySchedule/README.md

 A reminder app.

-Add binary to `PATH` and run `schedule run` to set reminders to active.
+Rename binary to `schedule` and add it your `PATH`, then run `schedule run` to set reminders to active.

 ## Example Save
 A json file should be placed under `C:\Users\[USER]\AppData\Roaming\Rusty Notifier\data`: